 Is there special parking for commuter students?

-Semester and academic year parking permits can be purchased at the Department of Safety and Security, lower level, Rich Hall.
+Semester and academic year parking permits can be obtained on our Lycoming College website under your Webadvisor.
+Commuter students may pick up their parking sticker at the Safety and Security Office approximately 2 -3 days after submitting their application.
 The office hours are Monday through Friday, 8:00am - 4:30pm.
-Parking regulations can be found at http://www.lycoming.edu/safetyAndSecurity/parking.aspx.
+Parking regulations can be found at https://www.lycoming.edu/safetyAndSecurity/parking.aspx.
 It's a good idea to to arrive on campus early to ensure a parking spot.